Table of contents

 Lockdown was over and we decided we had to get out and see something, 4 months stuck in our four walls and adventure was needed.
 We packed up some swimmers, some refreshments and got ready to set off on a day trip.

-After doing some research I came across Glencar Waterfall, the pictures looked great and from our time in Australia we were often on a hunt through rainforests looking for waterfalls.
+After doing some research I came across a must and that was this Leitrim waterfall Glencar Waterfall, the pictures looked great and from our time in Australia we were often on a hunt through rainforests looking for waterfalls.

 We set off early as we figured we would beat the crowds (and the irish don’t like to get up to early).
 And about an hour an half drive and my 1 year old son playing wheels on the bus 100 times we arrived at Glencar.

-On arrival at Glencar and about only 100 metres or so from the falls car park is a separate stop with these great views over the Glencar Lough and all the surrounding beauty of County Sligo.
+On arrival at Glencar and about only 100 metres or so from the falls car park is a separate stop with these great views over the Glencar Lak the lake shore and all the surrounding beauty of County Sligo.

 The entrance to the Glencar waterfall walk. (please note Glencar is totally free excursion making it an even better place to visit).